Here is the best advice on how to declutter a room in 30 minutes! It can be done and I am going to give you some actionable steps to take right now.

 So many times we declutter everything inside our furniture and we forget to ask if we need all the furniture we have.
 Once you have decluttered everything in your room decide if you still need all your furniture.

 In a lot of cases, furniture will become unnecessary once you have decluttered everything that it once held.
-The quickest way to get a room looking clutter-free is to have less bulky items in the room.
+The quickest way to get a room looking clutter-free is to have fewer bulky items in the room.

 After I decluttered every room in my home I realized we didn’t need all the furniture we had.
 I ended up selling a lot of the furniture which helped my home look clutter-free and we made some money.